Functional genetics in cellular models of cardiovascular disease

 Epigenome-wide analyses of immune cell function

-The Integrative Human Genomics Team is highly collaborative and works closely with research groups at the Wellcome Trust Sanger Institute, BHF Cambridge Centre of Excellence, NIHR Cambridge Biomedical Research Centre and other partners in academia and industry.
+The Integrative Human Genomics Team is multi-disciplinary and works closely with research groups at the Wellcome Sanger Institute, BHF Cambridge Centre for Cardiovascular Research Excellence and NIHR Cambridge Biomedical Research Centre, as well as other partners in academia and industry.